CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 Describes the input and output data types (formats) of the model.

 >[!Note] The current object used to describe model inputs and outputs is limited to describing the data types strictly used for training and inference.
-Future revisions of CycloneDx plan to expand these objects to provide more detailed information especially in regard to names, formats and defaults for model configuration parameters and hyperparameters.
+Future revisions of CycloneDX plan to expand these objects to provide more detailed information especially in regard to names, formats and defaults for model configuration parameters and hyperparameters.

-In order to provide information on model parameters and hyperparameters using existing CycloneDx schema, it is recommended best practice as shown in the next section "[Declaring other properties](#declaring-other-properties)" and its "[Example: Model parameters & hyperparameters for the Qwen-7B model](#example-model-parameters--hyperparameters-for-the-qwen-7b-model)".
+In order to provide information on model parameters and hyperparameters using existing CycloneDX schema, it is recommended best practice as shown in the next section "[Declaring other properties](#declaring-other-properties)" and its "[Example: Model parameters & hyperparameters for the Qwen-7B model](#example-model-parameters--hyperparameters-for-the-qwen-7b-model)".

 ```json
 {